Erode West Assembly constituency

-Erode West or 'Erode (West)' is a state assembly constituency of Erode City in Erode District in the state of Tamil Nadu, India.
+Erode West or 'Erode (West)' is a state assembly constituency of Erode city in Erode district in the state of Tamil Nadu, India.
 Its State Assembly Constituency number is 99.
 It consists of portions of the Perundurai and Erode taluks.
-It is included in Erode Parliamentary Constituency.
+It is included in Erode Lok Sabha constituency.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu.

 This constituency was newly formed, in the year of 2008, by dividing the integrated Erode Assembly Constituency.
 Erode West was one of 17 assembly constituencies to have VVPAT facility with EVMs in 2016 Tamil Nadu Legislative Assembly election.

 Boundaries

-It covers the western part of Erode City Corporation to the Perundurai constituency limit on the west and Modakurichi Constituency limit on the south; a part of the city is also covered by these two constituencies.
-Also Bhavani constituency covers some part of the city in the north.
+It covers the western part of Erode City Corporation to the Perundurai Assembly constituency limit on the west and Modakkurichi Assembly constituency limit on the south; a part of the city is also covered by these two constituencies.
+Bhavani Assembly constituency also covers some part of the city in the north.

 Demographics

-The constituency has a significant number of Kongu Vellalar Gounder and Senguntha Mudaliar,vettuva gounder, Nadar and Adi Dravida communities.
+Gender demographic of Erode West as of 11.02.2021, taken during the State General election in 2021: